Grading in Summer 2021

 Can students and parents make the case for why a student should get a higher grade?

-Our teachers are already using their professional expertise to assess students on the content they have been taught.
+Our teachers are using their professional expertise to assess students on the content they have been taught.
 Teachers are unable to submit higher grades for students unless they have the evidence that they are consistently working at this level.
 If teachers submit higher grades without evidence they are committing exam malpractice.

 Can students discuss their grades with teachers?